GDeLaurentis/seampy/sphinx/source/index.rst

 it also requires the phase space package lips::

-  pip install lips-lite
+  pip install lips

 alternatively the package can be cloned from github at https://github.com/GDeLaurentis/seampy.

-Quick Start
+Quick start
 =================

 To get started computing amplitudes open an interactive python session and follow this simple example::